White Night festivals: Calgary

 September 15, 2012 saw the inaugural Nuit Blanche take place in the western Canadian city of Calgary, Alberta.
 It was held in the downtown Olympic Plaza (Calgary).
 Based on the Toronto and Montreal models of the festival, and emphasizing the emergence of a prominent arts and cultural community in the city, the event drew over 10,000 visitors on limited resources.
 The 2012 edition featured 5 time-based performance art events.
 In 2014, the city's second Nuit Blanche Calgary took place on September 20, and featured 12 national and international artists showcasing various performance art events and creative installations.

 Chicago

-In 2007, Looptopia was held in Chicago in May, the first event of its type held in the United States.
+Held in 2007 and 2008, Looptopia was the first event of its type held in the United States.
+Looptopia was a dusk-to-dawn cultural event that was held in 2007 and 2008 in the city of Chicago.
+Billed as "Chicago's White Night", Looptopia was modeled after Nuit Blanche held annually in Paris.
+It premiered on the evening of May 11 through the morning May 12, 2007 in Chicago's central business district, the Loop.
+A wide range of entertainment was offered in public spaces, while many universities, museums, restaurants, parks and tourist attractions in the loop remained open throughout the night or offered extended hours.
+It was the first event of its type held in Chicago or the United States.
+The 2007 event drew an estimated 200,000 attendees, twice the number that organizers expected, which led to logistical problems like lack of sanitation facilities.

 Halifax

 The inaugural Nocturne Festival took place in Halifax, Nova Scotia in 2008.
 It has since been held every year on the first Saturday after Canadian Thanksgiving.
-The festival is centred on Downtown Halifax and Spring Garden but also extends to the nearby North End.
+The festival is centred on Downtown Halifax and Spring Garden but also extends to the nearby North End and Downtown Dartmouth.
 Numerous institutions and venues participate, including NSCAD University, The Khyber, Dalhousie University, the Art Gallery of Nova Scotia, the Halifax Central Library, as well as private galleries and businesses.
-More than 25,000 attended in 2014.
+More than 65,000 people attended Nocturne in 2024 compared with 25,000 attended in 2014.